veysean/Graph-Traversal/README.md

 ## Overview
 This project implements a graph traversal library in C++ that includes:
-- Depth-First Search (DFS): Both recursive approaches.
+- Depth-First Search (DFS): recursive approaches.
 - Breadth-First Search (BFS): Iterative approach.

 The graph is represented using an adjacency list for efficient traversal and edge representation.